 Also cited as important keys to keeping your home cool without costing a lot:

 - Seal your ductwork to make sure the cool air is going to the correct areas

 - Set your thermostat to 78 degrees Fahrenheit; 26 degrees Celsius

-Whether you’re hoping to set up air conditioner service or want to learn more about your replacement air conditioner options, give the team at A-PLUS Service Experts a call at 301-747-3140 or set up an appointment with us through our online scheduler.
+Whether you’re hoping to set up air conditioner service or want to find out more about your replacement air conditioner choices, give the team at A-PLUS Service Experts a call at 301-747-3140 or set up an appointment with us through our online scheduler.